Leonidas (Leon) Amarant

 My work journey started at 13, washing dishes, waiting tables and working in construction.
 Over the years, I’ve mowed lawns, managed a restaurant, and have led teams both large and small.
 My most interesting job by far was while in High School when I worked in a butterfly zoo on Aquidneck Ave.
 Go ahead and ask me anything about butterfiles!

-Professionally, I hold a degree in Management Science and Information Systems and I’ve spent over 25 years as a software architect and systems analyst, specializing in creating tailored solutions for complex business challenges.
+Professionally, I hold a Bachelor’s Degree in Management Science and Information Systems (URI).
+I’ve spent over 25 years as a software architect and systems analyst, specializing in creating tailored solutions for complex business challenges.
 I am also a registered Rhode Island General Contractor and have built multiple residential and commercial properties.
 Along the way, I’ve also had the opportunity to help several tech startups get off the ground.

 This campaign represents a chance for me to serve ALL the residents of Middletown.
 It’s not just about policy, it’s about keeping our town a place where dreams are nurtured, families thrive, and neighbors support each other.